The more things change, the more they stay the same

 It’s time we returned to whole foods with their rich flavors and natural health-giving goodness.

 The bare bones of olive oil nutrient profile

 Olive oil is made up mostly of monounsaturated fatty acids, most notable oleic acid.
 Oleic acid fights free radicals and is very good for heart health.
 Italian olive oil has a high percentage of oleic acid

 Let’s look at the vitamins in olive oil

-Vitamins can be divided into the fat soluble and water soluble varieties.
-Fat soluble vitamins, such as the ones found in olive oil, are generally not broken down by cooking.
+Vitamins can be divided into fat-soluble and water-soluble varieties.
+Fat-soluble vitamins, such as the ones found in olive oil, are generally not broken down by cooking.
 Our bodies store them in body fat and the liver for quite a long time so it is not essential to consume them with every meal.

 What do these vitamins in olive oil do for us?

 Vitamin E (alpha-tocopherol) – is an antioxidant that is soluble in lipids (fats).
 Antioxidants help protect our body tissues and cell membranes from damage by free radicals.
 It also increases absorption of Vitamin K and is a factor in creating red blood cells as well as keeping cells dilated.